dmallense/shortcodes-ultimate/readme.txt

 **What's new**

 - Comments in the `[su_posts]` shortcode can now be disabled from post editing screen or, using the Disable Comments plugin.
 Thanks to [Jörn Lund](https://github.com/vanokhin/shortcodes-ultimate/pull/98).
+- `[su_image_carousel]` will now display post titles instead of image captions, where applicable.
+[Details & How to disable it](https://getshortcodes.com/docs/display-image-captions-instead-of-post-titles-in-the-image-carousel-shortcode/).

 **Fixes**